sygnaltech/webflow-util/docs/index.md

 - Adding tables support, with data sourced from Google Sheets
 - Multilingual support through language-detection and a dynamic content-switcher

-All of these features are focused on creating as much capability within Webflow as possible, without relying on 3rd party plug-ins and monthly service fees.
+All of these features work with Webflow's native hosting, and are focused on creating as much capability within Webflow as possible - with no 3rd party plug-ins or monthly service fees.

 This project is also a practical exploration into the use of Javascript ES6 modules, NPM, and other state-of-the art web dev technologies, and how they can be used to enhance Webflow sites.